tsjdev-apps-demo/my-first-project/README.md

 # my-first-project

-My first project to learn Git
+This project is used to to learn Git together with GitHub.